yufeizhao/yufeizhao.github.io/gtac/index.md

 - Provide substantive and constructive feedback to other students' Wikipedia edits.
 - Suggest improvements, e.g., what to add/delete/revise.
 - Every student needs to respond to at least three posts.
 (More is fine.)
 - Every post needs to have at least three responses.
 (More is fine.)
 It is each student's responsibility to solicit more responses if they do not have at least three.
+- Use best effort to preserve double-blind anonymity throughout this process (it won't be perfect, but do your best)

 ### Stage IV - revision (due Wed Dec 8)